Startups

 Read the article

 Example An example of a startup that struggled to hire and train employees during scaling is Airbnb.
 The vacation rental platform grew rapidly, but it also faced challenges in finding and training hosts to provide quality experiences for guests.
-To address this challenge, the company developed a comprehensive training program for hosts that helped to improve the hosting services.
+To address this challenge, the company developed a comprehensive training program for hosts that helped to improve the web hosting services.

 4. Adapting to changing market conditions